Sotty75/sdl-prototype/development_diary.md

 - Implement a render queue.
 The current implementation has still some hardocoded logic.
 Instead I want the render method to work on some kind of generic data structure holding the data used for rendering (a kind of render queue) which is filled ahead when updating the scene.
 - This render queue will have:
-   - The vertices / indexes to be added into the vertex buffer (only if needed...we work with quads so probably we only need one quad to render everything.
+   - The vertices / indexes to be added into the vertex buffer (only if needed...we work with quads so probably we only need one quad to render everything.n
    - The textures to be bound to the pipeline.
    The models for each instance of the quad to be rendered
    - The MODEL transform to position each instance of the QUAD